xinux-org/nix-darwin/README.md

 sed -i '' "s/simple/$(scutil --get LocalHostName)/" flake.nix
 ```

-Make sure to change `nixpkgs.hostPlatform` to `aarch64-darwin` if you are using Apple Silicon.
+Make sure to check if `nixpkgs.hostPlatform` is set to either `x86_64-darwin` for Intel or `aarch64-darwin` for Apple Silicon.

 </details>